 Tests and surgery for heartburn and acid reflux

 If medicines do not help or your symptoms are severe, a GP may refer you to a specialist for:

 - tests to find out what's causing your symptoms, such as a gastroscopy (where a thin tube with a camera inside it is passed down your throat)

-- an operation on your stomach to stop acid reflux (laparoscopic fundoplication)
+- surgery on your stomach or food pipe (oesophagus) to stop acid reflux

 Page last reviewed: 09 September 2020